mickfuzz/phd4/_posts/thesis_chapters/2024-7-4-Methodology.md

 #### Applying activity theory to surface contradictions and design tensions experienced by participants and facilitator/s

 The followings sections use a process of analysis of contradictions between system elements of the activity systems outlined above.
 The processes is a formative intervention (explored in chapter three) in that the surfacing of tensions due to changes in the learning design over time are examined.
-As noted in the introduction, this chapter explores the following areas of contradictions: contradictions in the technical tool use of design, contradictions shaping the development of supporting documentation, contradictions to do with issues of identity and the cultural dimension of participation.
+As noted in the introduction, this chapter explores t. he following areas of contradictions: contradictions in the technical tool use of design, contradictions shaping the development of supporting documentation, contradictions to do with issues of identity and the cultural dimension of participation.

 <!-- I chart the detail of the evolution of resources and other responses used helps illuminate broader, systemic issues concerns in the overall activity [@barab_using_2002]. -->